GiuseppeCavallaro/2016.M3.TQF-ML.Credit.Card.Fraud/README.md

 My object is focused on detecting which are the main features V(i), that will help us to discover fraudolent transactions, for building a model able to discover the fraudolent transactions with 100% of accuracy.

-My intention is to create classification models using: Logistic Regression, SVMs, Decision trees, K-nearest neighbors.
-For  selecting the meaningful features, I'll apply cross validation for hyperparameter tuning on each different classification models.

 The main task here is to found the best model for unbalanced dataset, where there is an overwhelming class.
 I'll measure the accuracy using the Area Under the Precision-Recall Curve (AUPRC) and, also, I'll use the Confusion matrix.

+My intention is to create classification models using: Logistic Regression, SVMs, Decision trees, K-nearest neighbors.
+I'll apply cross validation for hyperparameter tuning on each different classification models.
+I'll use this model to examine a credit card transaction and classify it to be fraudulent or otherwise and achieve 100% Credit Card Fraud Detection while minimizing the incorrect Fraud predictions.